dice-group/triplestore-benchmarks/README.md

 ### Reproducing Results
 Please follow the following steps to reproduce the complete results presented in the paper.
  1. Download the folder [CLI](https://github.com/AKSW/triplestore-benchmarks/tree/master/cli) which contains a runable jar benchmark-util.jar.
 Run the following commands.
+ 2. To calculate the structuredness or relationship specialty of an RDF datasets, we need to first load the dataset into a triple store and provide the endpoint url as input to the jar file.
+The linux based virtuoso SPARQL endpoints the datasets of all the triplestore benchmarks and real-world datasets used in our evaluation can be downloaded from [here](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/benchmarks-datasets-virtuoso/).
+Note the virtuoso can be started from bin/start_virtuoso.sh script.
+The utility work for any SPARQL endpoint.
- 2. Download the [Virtuoso](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/benchmarks-lsq-results.virtuoso.tar.gz) which contains the LSQ datasets of all the selected 10 triplestores benchmarks and 5 real-world datasets.
+ 3. Download the [Virtuoso](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/benchmarks-lsq-results.virtuoso.tar.gz) which contains the LSQ datasets of all the selected 10 triplestores benchmarks and 5 real-world datasets.
 Please refer to [LSQ homepage](https://github.com/aksw/lsq) for generating an LSQ dataset of the queries of a new RDF benchmark.
 This step is only required to generate queries related results.

  ```html
 ###Command line arguments ###